arriIsHere/standards/README.md

 # {coding standards}

 Like many developers I have a certain style to all my code.
-This is influenced by years of experience, personal preference and discussions with other people.
+I have decided to enumerate them here along with an accompanying eslint rule or accessability related reasoning for its use.